nanyi5452/ios_style_3Danimated_picker/README.md

         ItemPicker.syncFocalPoint(ItemPicker... pickers);
 ```

 after which the tilting of the pickers will be re-adjusted.

 ![](https://github.com/nanyi5452/ios_style_3Danimated_picker/blob/master/files/focused.png)

+This method ItemPicker.syncFocalPoint() should only be called afer the pickers are fully drawn, so you can not call this in onCreate()/onResume() method, but in Handlers and you should trigger the handlers by sendEmptyMessageDelayed(1,300)